dprol/dannys-blog/README.md

-# Carol's Blog
+# Danny's Blog

 Hey there! 👋🏼

-This is the repo for my personal site https://carol.gg.
+This is the repo for my blog!